 There are two essential elements to liberty, Physical and Economic.
 Physical liberty requires freedom of movement, association, and privacy.
 Economic liberty requires the freedom to choose ones vocation, and to have control over ones property and income.
 Legislation that curtails the individuals Physical or Economic liberty is always a reduction of their liberty.
 The more legislation that is created, the larger the state becomes.
 As the state accumulates power, through continuous passage of ever more legislation, the liberty of the individual is proportionally, evermore diminished.

 The question that concerns all political and economic philosophy, “What is the correct balance between individual liberty and the authority of the state?”
 How much legislation is required for a civil society to be able to exist peaceably that still maximizes liberty?
-How much legislation is required in order to provide for the general welfare and yet not stifle the ability to pursue happiness?
+How much legislation is required in order to provide for the and yet not stifle the ability to pursue happiness?

 Most of us, born in the United States in the 20th Century, and living in the early 21st have been blessed and spoiled by our circumstances.
 Living in the the United States we take our liberty for granted; as such we do not value it because we have never really been without it.
 What many here do not realize is that American liberty is an historical aberration.
 Sadly, we are loosing our liberty in small incremental steps.
 We were a freer society 40 years ago, and freer still 40 years before that.
 Tragically, people are losing sight of what it means to be free, and how freedom is yoked to individual responsibility, not security.